alexeyshm/DSTI_Metaheuristics/Shifted_Sphere/README.md

 # Shifted Sphere Function

-The function is convex and has only one minumum value.
+The function is coninuous and convex and has only one minumum value.
 So the best choise is to use a gradient based algorithm for optimization.
 We use scipy optimizer with the Broyden-Fletcher-Goldfarb-Shanno algorithm with default paramters.
 The algorithm should be able to estimate the gradient itself.